-Please note this feature is only available on our Freelancer and Agency memberships plans.
+Please note this feature is only available on our Standard, Freelancer and Agency memberships plans.

-When the Whitelabel tool is active, the WPMU DEV Dashboard plugin will be hidden from the Admin Plugin tab.
+When the White Label feature is active, the WPMU DEV Dashboard plugin will be hidden from the WordPress admin menu’s Plugin page.

 - WPMU DEV Branding – remove/replace superhero images from our plugins entirely.